-There are some important limitations of our study.
+Obviously, there are some important limitations of our study.
 Several questionnaire items in our survey measured self-reported knowledge and behavior.
-While extracting self-reported behavior is a useful tool in attempting to assess the role social desirability bias plays, different modes to gauge consumer knowledge or behavior can be more appropriate to gain a more accurate representation of consumers' actual knowledge and behavior.
-Similarly, food waste knowledge was tested largely by administering binary (correct/incorrect) questions as it is not the intention of this study to offer a fully-fledged representative state of consumer food waste knowledge in Austria but rather to allow for a rudimentary categorization of individuals' knowledge to test it against other constructs.
-To accurately measure the state of consumer food waste knowledge in a way that is precise, detailed, and representative of the Austrian population, a more rigorous and thorough questionnaire design is advisable.
-To overcome the self-reporting bias in research topics which are highly relevant to consumers (for instance, there might be a high degree of awareness because of public climate change discussion), other methods like scientific observation, diary methods, or experimental designs, might deliver even more robust findings.
-Concerning the hypothesized social desirability bias between F2F interviews and online surveys, our study clearly shows that this consideration seems to be of lower importance.
-Finally, the implementation of bootstrap sampling showed at one point that the approximation of significant but low correlations might not hold in reality.
+While extracting self-reported behavior is a useful tool in attempting to assess the role social desirability bias play, different modes to gauge consumer knowledge or behavior can be more appropriate to gain a more accurate representation of consumers' actual knowledge and behavior.
+Similarly, food waste knowledge was tested largely by administering binary (correct / incorrect) questions as it is not the intention of this study to offer a fully-fledged representative state of consumer food waste knowledge in Austria but rather to allow for a rudimentary categorization of individuals' knowledge to test it against other constructs.
+To accurately measure the state of consumer food waste knowledge in a way that is precise, detailed, and representative of the Austrian population, a more rigorous and thorough questionnaire design would be advisable.
+To overcome the self-reporting bias in research topics which can to be seen to be highly relevant for consumers (for instance, there might be high awareness because of public climate change discussion), other methods like scientific observation, dairy methods, experimental designs, might deliver more robust findings.